daisygunn/my-contact-book/README.md

 [Live application can be found here](https://my-contact-book-dgunn.herokuapp.com/)

-This is a command-line interface application designed for a user to access their contacts book, retrieve specific contact information, edit/delete existing contacts & add new contact information.
-This project has been designed for educational purposes and uses the Code Insitutues mock terminal to run.
+This is a command-line-interface application designed for a user to access their contacts book, retrieve specific contact information, edit/delete existing contacts & add new contact information.
+This project has been designed for educational purposes and uses the Code Institutes mock terminal to run.

 ## UX
 To begin planning this project I started first with UX, designing the logic of the programme based upon the user stories.
-As this is a command-line application there is no design featured as HTML & CSS have not been used; however, I made the decision to use the Colored module so that I could add colour to some of the statements printed to the terminal.
+As this is a command-line application there is no design featured as HTML & CSS have not been used; however, I made the decision to use the `Colored` module so that I could add colour to some of the statements printed to the terminal.
 I chose to do this to provide visual cues for some of the messages, for example, a green background for a *Save Complete* message.

 ### Strategy
 User Stories: